 Winner: Tie – both companies have similar installation procedures.

 You can call or email DirecTV 24/7 for assistance.
 If a technician needs to come to your property to fix something, this can often be scheduled for the following day.
 DirecTV also offers a device Protection Plan for $5.99/month and Protection Plan Premier for $19.99/month.

 Winner: Tie – both companies offer standard customer support procedures.
-DirecTV has a better reputation for customer service, but Dish seems to be making an effort with its 24/7 live customer service.
+DirecTV has a better reputation for customer service, but DISH seems to be making an effort with its 24/7 live customer service.

 |Packages||DirecTV||More options and isn't missing any channels.|

-|Price||Dish||Cheapest options and teaer rate.|
+|Price||DISH||Cheapest options and tier rate.|

-|Equipment||Dish||Nothing beats the Hopper.|
+|Equipment||DISH||Nothing beats the Hopper®.|

 |Installation||Tie||Comparable install services.|

-|Customer Service||Tie||Dish has 24/7 customer service, but DirecTV is said to be better.|
+|Customer Service||Tie||DISH has 24/7 customer service, but DirecTV is said to be better.|

 While DISH may not have every channel DirecTV does, it is the cheapest when it comes to selection packages, and there is no overlooking The Hopper, a tempting feature exclusive to DISH.
 To make the best choice, check the channel lineups for your favorite channels (especially if HD is a must for you); many of DirecTV’s hundreds of channels might be superfluous to you, anyway.
 You should also calculate what your bill will be after promotions expire just to avoid any sticker shock.